pengfei99/DataQualityAndValidation/02.great_expectations_validation/Tutorial_1.md

 # Tutorial_1

-In this tutorial, we will use great expectations to do data validations.
+In this tutorial, we will use great expectations' cli to generate a great expectations project.
+Then we will use cli to create data source, expectation suite(validation rule), checkpoint(validation rule apply on data sources) to do data validations.

 ## 1. Install great expectations and dependencies